 - change in hormones: pregnancy, peri-monopausal period, hypothyroidism…

-- intense activity using flexor tendons (jobs which require a lot of strength) – hence the recognition of carpal tunnel syndrome as an occupational disease in some cases.
+- intense activity using flexor tendons (jobs which require a lot of strength) – occupational disease.

 Carpal tunnel syndrome symptoms usually include pain, numbness, tingling, or a combination of the three.